hildaadwubiosei/community-health-app/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Contact
-For any inquiries or feedback, please reach out to [your email].
+For any inquiries or feedback, please reach out to hildaosei109@gmail.com.